atharva-keny-0812/AADLtoPiCalculus/README.md

 # II.
 AADL to $\pi$-Calculus Model Transformation Tool

-This repository provides an automated model-driven toolchain to bridge the gap between architectural modeling in **AADL** and formal verification in **$\pi$-Calculus**.
-The tool automates the mapping rules defined in our approach to facilitate the formal analysis of real-time systems.
+This repository explains with details the developed automated model-driven toolchain, used to bridge the gap between architectural modeling in **AADL** and formal verification in **$\pi$-Calculus**.
+The tool automates the mapping rules defined in our approach to facilitate the formal analysis of real-time embedded systems.
+The figure bellow illustrates the entire outline of the project.

 ![Outline of Project](images/workflow%20diagram/outline.png)

-The above figure gives the entire outline of the project.

 ---